HenriTEL/gitblog2/README.md

 ## Customisation

-Gitblog2 just produces static file so it should easily integrate with the stack you're familiar with (cron jobs, commit hooks, nginx, apache, you name it.).
+Gitblog2 just produces static file so it should integrate seamlessly integrate with anything (cron jobs, commit hooks, nginx, apache, you name it.).
-You can use <https://simplecss.org/demo> as an alternate stylesheet.
+You can use [simplecss](https://simplecss.org/demo) as an alternate stylesheet, support for more stylesheets is planned.

 ## Dev quickstart